-- Be respectful and follow BBC guidelines when birding in cemeteries
+- Be respectful and follow BBC Guidelines for Birding in Cemeteries.

-- Respect rules and protocol of public lands.
+- Respect the rules and protocol of public lands.

-Members should act in ways that do not endanger the welfare of birds and that do not harm the natural environment and wildlife…
+Act in ways that do not endanger the welfare of birds and that do not harm the environment and wildlife:

 - Stay on trails and minimize habitat disturbance.

-- Respect fellow birders regardless of skill level.
+- Respect fellow birders of all skill levels.

 - Be considerate of people participating in other outdoor activities.

-- Respect and welcome other birders regardless of race, ethnicity, color, religion, gender or gender i
+- Respect and welcome all participants and fellow birders regardless of race, ethnicity, nationality, religion, gender,